aydinkskn/virustotal/README.md

 # Command Line Virustotal Url Scan

 You need apikey to use this script.
-There are 2 apikey as public and private.
+There are 2 apikeys as public and private.

 Free virustotal account has public apikey.
 And it is suitable for "Url Scan".